Make Qt and PyQt 4/5 official ups products

 source /cvmfs/larsoft.opensciencegrid.org/products/setup ups list -aK+ qt v5_10_1a "qt" "v5_10_1a" "Linux64bit+3.10-2.17" "e15" "" "qt" "v5_10_1a" "Linux64bit+2.6-2.12" "e15" "" "qt" "v5_10_1a" "Linux64bit+2.6-2.12" "c2" "" "qt" "v5_10_1a" "Linux64bit+3.10-2.17" "c2" ""

-#6 Updated by Tracy Usher about 1 year ago
+#6 Updated by Tracy Usher over 1 year ago

 Is QT being considered as the engine for the LArSoft event display?
 If so, would getting a full release of QT available on all supported platforms facilitate getting an updated LArSoft event display off the ground?
 I recognize there are issues with building QT with the constraints of the existing build system... but it is also the case that QT can be built on OSX and linux so (in the ever so famous double quotes) "it can be done"...